 Rice bran oil also helps you to fight other skin problems like dermatitis, rosacea and rashes.

 Indians love fried food items and rice bran oils form a perfect combination to deep fry your products.
 It has a high smoking point of around 250℃ or 490F, which helps in maintaining its nutritional value even at high temperatures.

 Rice Bran oil contains a carbohydrate compound called inositol, which boosts hair growth, reduces dandruff and split ends.
 It contains the omega fatty acids which prevents the premature greying of hair.

 Rice bran oil is rich in Vitamin E (Alpha Tocopherol).
 Vitamin E is an essential component in maintaining skin health, boosts immunity, promotes heart health, fights the symptoms of arthritis, promotes eye health and lowers the risk of cancer.

 Daily intake of Rice Bran oil can help you maintain a healthy percentage of Vitamin E in your body, deficiency of which can cause vision problems, muscle weakness and poor transmission of nerve impulse in the central nervous system.

 ● Possess Anti-Inflammatory Properties

 Rice bran oil possesses strong anti-inflammatory properties and its daily consumption can reduce the effects of menopause like hot flashes.

 With various types of oils available in the market, the type of oil you use completely depends on your preference.
-But given the benefits of oil, it is recommended to use Rice Bran oil.
+But given the benefits of oil, it is recommended to use refined rice bran oil for cooking

 The above-mentioned benefits show us that Rice Bran Oil can positively impact your health.
 You need to find different ways and try to include this oil in your daily diet.